-Parameters with numbers from 64 on configure stuff like the serial address of the module and the RS485 baud rate.
+Parameters with numbers from 64 on configure stuff like the serial address of the module RS485 baud rate or the CAN bit rate.
 Change these parameters to meet your needs.
 The best and easiest way to do this is to use the appropriate functions of the TMCL-IDE.
 The parameters with numbers between 64 and 128 are stored in EEPROM only.